SnooozeWorks/snooozeworks-com/README.md

 ### Features
 * Fully Liquid, created specifically for the Shopify Theme System
-* Built-in Reward and Review systems
+* Built-in Chat and Review systems
 * Optimized for Desktop, Tablet, and Mobile Devices

 ### Questions

 Join our [Discord](https://discord.gg/MH2JCMwcnr) with any questions, concerns, or recommendations.